12 Best Monthly Dividend Stocks and Funds for the Rest of 2022

-As a case in point, consider the Ecofin Sustainable and Social Impact Term Fund (TEAF, $15.00).
-This is a fund that straddles the divide between traditional energy infrastructure like pipelines and green energy projects like solar panels.
-It also invests in "social impact" sectors like education and senior living.
-Approximately 68% of the portfolio is dedicated to sustainable infrastructure with energy infrastructure and social impact investments making up 13% and 19%, respectively.
+As a case in point, consider the Ecofin Sustainable and Social Impact Term Fund (TEAF, $14.56).
+This is a closed-end fund that straddles the divide between traditional energy infrastructure, such as pipelines, and green energy projects, such as solar panels.
+It also invests in "social impact" sectors including education and senior living.
+As of March 31, 2022, approximately 65% of the portfolio was dedicated to sustainable infrastructure, with energy infrastructure and social impact investments making up 17% and 18%, respectively.

 But this isn't the only way the fund is eclectic.
 It's also a unique mixture of public and private investments.
-52% is invested in publicly traded stocks with the remaining 48% invested in private, non-traded companies.
+Fifty-one percent is invested in publicly traded stocks, with the remaining 49% invested in private, non-traded companies.

 Is it any wonder that Wall Street has no idea what to do with this thing?

-That's okay.
-We can buy this orphan stock, enjoy its 6% yield, and wait for that discount to NAV to close.
+That's great, because you get to enjoy its 7%-plus yield while waiting for that discount to NAV to close.
 And close it will.
 The fund is scheduled to liquidate in about 10 years, meaning the assets will be sold off and cash will be distributed to investors.
 Buying and holding this position at a deep discount would seem like a no-brainer of a strategy.